Read This Before Putting Apple Cider Vinegar On Your Face

 Advertisement

-There's also the lowest-risk option of investing in store-bought skin-care products that contain ACV, or malic acid, as part of a stabilised, regulated formula.
-"When used in the right concentration, malic acid can be safely used to reduce the signs of ageing, acne, and pigmentation," Dr. Mack says.
+There's also the lowest-risk option of investing in store-bought skin-care products that contain ACV, or malic acid, as part of a stabilized, regulated formula.
+"When used in the right concentration, malic acid can be safely used to reduce the signs of aging, acne, and pigmentation," Dr. Mack says.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.